 If you have a small list, that's ok too.
 I enjoyed this post from Jeanine Blackwell on How to Create and Launch A Course With A Small List.

-So here’s a secret, you don’t have to finish your course before you start selling it.
+So here’s a secret—you don’t have to finish your online course before you start selling it.

-Think about it, when you sell you course - you direct people to your course sales page / landing page.
+Think about it, when you sell your course, you direct people to your course sales page or landing page.
 Then people want some content but they don’t need ALL.

 Check out Bree Noble, she sold her course based off of her sales page alone.

 “I was able to pre-sell my online course (Female Musician Academy) to 15 people at $290 ($4,350) without having any content in the school yet.
 In fact, my new students told me that my Teachable school was so beautiful that they could tell the course was going to be amazing.”

 In fact, I’d argue that if you wait to create your content, it’s going to be better.

 Picture this: you launch your course with only the first two sections created.
 Someone comments in the first section that your microphone has an echo.
 Imagine if you had recorded your whole content using that same setup!
 Uh oh!

 What if someone comments - I love section 2.
 Wouldn’t you want to create more of that?
 What if people are confused by a lecture and you realize you need to make it a section.